Loading...

 • Network Rail

 In the majority of cases, new stations are funded by a partnership, such as local authority, train operator and developer.
-Government support has been available for such an approach through the New Stations Fund since it was launched in 2013.
-Although not known when there might be another bidding round, the Guidance and supporting documents remain relevant for promoters.
+Government support has been available for such an approach through three rounds of the New Stations Fund since it was launched in 2013.
+Although not known when there might be another bidding round, the Guidance note for applicants for the previous bidding round remain relevant for promoters.

 New Station Guidance was published jointly by Network Rail and Highways England on 17 September 2020, concentrating on new parkway stations.